 Do you play music with explicit content/lyrics?

 My collection is clean, without explicit lyrics.
-If your party is entirely private, and you want the explicit version of some songs for some reason, I’ll do my best to accommodate.
-But, the high-end wedding venues that I typically work for will certainly not want to hear the f-bomb escaping from the ballroom doors during a reception…LOL.
+A few songs have very mild cursing…so, just let me know what your tolerance level is.
+100% clean is not a problem.
+If your party is entirely private, and you want the explicit version of some songs for some reason, I’ll do my best to accommodate, with plenty of advance notice (after all, I’ll need to get those versions).
+But, the high-end wedding venues that I typically work for will certainly not want to hear the f-bomb escaping from the ballroom doors during a reception….

 Do you take requests?